NREL/EnergyPlus/design/FY2018/NFP-Table-Refactor.md

 ##### Field: Name

 A unique user-assigned name for an instance of a lookup table.
 When a table is used, it is referenced by this name.
 The name of this table object may be used anywhere a valid performance curve object is allowed.

-##### Field: Curve Type

-The type of curve this table is representing.
-Choices are:

-- *Linear*
-- *Quadratic*
-- *Cubic*
-- *Quartic*
-- *BiQuadratic*
-- *QuadraticLinear*
-- *Bicubic*

-This field is used to determine if this table object is representative of the type of curve allowed for a particular application (i.e., if this type of polynomial is allowed to be used as the curve type for other objects).

 ##### Field: Independent Variable List Name